 Description of the 60th Annual Kiwanis Art Fiesta held June 2nd & 3rd at the upscale Pavilions Shopping Center in the Arden-Arcade neighborhood of Sacramento.

 Two friends and I decided to spend a few hours on Sunday, June 3, at the 60th Annual Kiwanis Art Fiesta.
-The Art Fiesta is held at the Pavilions Shopping Center located at Fair Oaks Boulevard near Howe Avenue.
+The Art Fiesta is held each year at the Pavilions Shopping Center located at Fair Oaks Boulevard near Howe Avenue.

 I make a point of attending the Art Fiesta every few years as it is an enjoyable way to spend a few hours – and you never know what treasures you may find.